ajtulloch/tullo-ch/contents/articles/speeding-up-isotonic-regression/index.md

 ---
 template: article.jade
-title: Speeding up Isotonic Regression in sckit-learn by 5,000x
+title: Speeding up isotonic regression in sckit-learn by 5,000x
 date: 9 Mar 2014
 ---

-[Isotonic regression][]  is a useful non-parametric regression technique for fitting an increasing to a given dataset.
+[Isotonic regression][] is a useful non-parametric regression technique for fitting an increasing function to a given dataset.

 A classic use is in improving the calibration of a probabilistic classifier.
 Say we have a set of 0/1 datapoints (e.g. ad clicks), and